When and why did your parents move to Australia?

 I didn’t do anything with the Dutch community for about 20 years.
 I had nothing to do with the Dutch.
-When I became an accounted I became involved in the community and got to do the Dutch community newspaper.
-And then my interest grew and I was going to more and more functions.
-At that stage I would have been single and picked it up.
+When I became an accountant I became involved in the community and got to do the Dutch community newspaper.
+And then my interest grew, and I was going to more and more functions.
+At that stage I would have been single and had an opportunity to join Dutch functions.

-I have had three wives but no one speaks Dutch.
+I have had three wives but none spoke Dutch.
 I did date Dutch ladies, but that didn’t work.
 When I was married with an Australian, no way she was going to sing in Dutch.
 She didn’t want to sit there and watch.
 I have time now to invest in that.

 In 2016 in visited to Holland.
 I have a memory of the houses and I have photos of my old family house.
 The street and shops have changed, but the house we lived in is still here.
-I also visited my primary school, my grandma lived in between school.
-I am not a good writer so we didn’t really keep in touch.
+I also visited my primary school and my gran lived close to that school, unfortunately I am not a good writer so we didn’t really keep in touch.
 The family doesn’t keep in touch much.
 No news is good news.
 I felt at home in Rotterdam, right away!
 I grew up in Hilversum.

-I got to have something that is missing, because I keep looking for it.
-It must be my background.
-It is more a feeling than that I really feel it.
-It is all the Dutch community does.
-I don’t go often, the town or the harbour, my body changes.
-In Holland it is all about the harbour and the boats.
-I had no idea.
+Something must be missing, because I keep looking, it must be my background.
+It is more a feeling than that I really feel it, it is all the Dutch community does.
+I don’t go often, but when I do go to the town or the harbour, my body changes.
+In Holland it is all about the harbour and the boats, and I had no idea.
 I am here and happy but there is something missing and I cannot identify what it is.